Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Legacy Financial Advisors Corporation Background

 Legacy Financial Advisors was founded in 1996.
 Its current president and co-owner, Tom Menzel, has been involved since the firm’s founding, and he assumed ownership of the firm in 1997.
-Menzel and vice president Laura Biermann hold the certified financial planner (CFP) designation.
-Biermann is also a co-owner of the firm.
+Menzel and vice president Laura Biermann each hold the certified financial planner (CFP) designation.
+Biermann is also the other co-owner of the firm.

 Legacy Financial Advisors Corporation Investment Philosophy